 Strides in new technology have made it easier than ever to find wrecks lost for centuries.
 Note that I say easier than ever, not easy.
 Easy it is not, but with a ‘little’ bit of funding, a crew made of the right stuff, lots and lots of time and a pinch of luck, it can and is done.
 Not too long ago a team of Baltic divers brought attention to some really spectacular and significant finds in the Baltic, among them, the wooden warship Mars, which sank in 1564 (read the story in X-RAY MAG #59).
 That discovery brought a bit of frenzy to the world.

-Researchers and marine archeologists should have a field day, but there is always that tiny little hindrance called money.
+Researchers and marine archaeologists should have a field day, but there is always that tiny little hindrance called money.
 Excavating something from the bottom of the sea is a costly matter, so the wrecks are protected with a no-dive clause attached to the protection.
-Now no one can enjoy the wrecks, everything comes to a stand still, and no one is happy.
-How can we find a solution in which the wrecks can be enjoyed in the mean time?
+Now no one can enjoy the wrecks, everything comes to a standstill, and no one is happy.
+How can we find a solution in which the wrecks can be enjoyed in the meantime?

 Nordic Blue Parks

-In 2012, museums and cultural and natural heritage authorities in Sweden, Finland, Denmark and Norway partnered up in a pro-ject called Nordic Blue Parks.
-The aim was to develop a sustainable marine tourism combining outreach with protection.
+In 2012, museums and cultural and natural heritage authorities in Sweden, Finland, Denmark and Norway partnered up in a project called Nordic Blue Parks.
+The aim was to develop sustainable marine tourism combining outreach with protection.
 They wanted to do so by opening underwater parks that combined cultural experiences with nature.
 Through the Blue Parks, all visitors, not only divers, were going to be able to experience even the most fragile shipwrecks.
-Perhaps tourists could be brought to the wreck sites by boat charter, with ROV (remote operated vehicle) capacity?
+Perhaps tourists could be brought to the wreck sites by boat charter, with ROV (remotely operated vehicle) capacity?
 Or through an interactive museum experience using computer animations?
-Ideas were tossed around, and tossed away.
+Ideas were tossed around and tossed away.